 I can’t guarantee that addressing the troubleshooting points above will make you feel better or change your child’s weight.
 After all, the point of addressing feeding issues is to make changes that support normal growth and development, to help your child do well with eating and develop/maintain a healthy relationship with food.
 It is not to slim your child down.
 That’s what diets are for and diets present more problems than they fix, so I don’t recommend any diet for children.
 If you struggle with your child’s eating, work with a dietitian who is knowledgeable in feeding dynamics and Ellyn Satter’s Division of Responsibility.
-Feel free to contact me if you need help finding one near you.
-I’m not doing long distance consults at this time, but do know of professionals who offer this service.
+I am available for coaching via video conference or I can help you find a local RD near you.
+Schedule a free call with me here.

 Books that may help you in the process: